Meet the Former Pro Athletes Running for Congress

 0:00

-Politics is known to be a sport and this year is no exception.
+Politics is known to be a sport, and this year is no exception.

-An Emerson College poll this month shows Schiff leading Garvey, 56 percent to 33 percent, with 11 percent undecided.
+An Emerson College poll this month shows Schiff leading Garvey 56 percent to 33 percent, with 11 percent undecided.
 A poll late last month showed Schiff up with 63 percent of the vote.

 A detailed platform page on his campaign website shows Garvey focusing on issues including securing the border, implementing fiscal discipline, standing with law enforcement, and reforming the education system.

-Schiff, on the other hand, is running on ending gerrymandering, abolishing the filibuster, abolishing the electoral college, implementing judicial reform such as expanding the Supreme Court, taking on price gouging, and passing the Green New Deal.
+Schiff, on the other hand, is running on ending gerrymandering, abolishing the filibuster, abolishing the Electoral College, implementing judicial reform such as expanding the Supreme Court, taking on price gouging, and passing the Green New Deal.

-Former President Donald Trump, the GOP presidential nominee, has said that Garvey, whom he said he doesn’t know, has “no chance” of winning if he doesn’t “reach out to MAGA,” Trump’s Make America Great Again movement.
+Former President Donald Trump, the Republican presidential nominee, has said that Garvey, whom he said he doesn’t know, has “no chance” of winning if he doesn’t “reach out to MAGA,” Trump’s Make America Great Again movement.

 Garvey has gone after Schiff for being a “career politician.”

-“This man hasn’t done anything over the last 24 years on any of these things that have given us any consistency in life,” said Garvey during an Oct.
+“This man hasn’t done anything over the last 24 years on any of these things that have given us any consistency in life,” Garvey said during an Oct.
 8 debate.

 His opponent has gone after him for having no political experience.